What is Azure Database for PostgreSQL?

 We look at Microsoft's cloud implementation of the open source database

-So, what do Microsoft, Apple, Instagram, Accenture, Reddit, Skype, Twitch, Spotify, and the International Space Station all have in common?
-Although they are all very different companies working across a range of sectors, they all run their essential workloads using the same open source database system – PostgreSQL.
+To begin, we ask what Microsoft, Apple, Accenture, Skype, Reddit, Twitch, Spotify and the International Space Station all have in common?
+Despite being very different companies working in a range of sectors, they all run essential workloads with the same open source database system: PostgreSQL.

-Considered to be the most sophisticated open source database system, PostgreSQL was launched almost exactly 25 years ago as a successor to the Ingres database developed in the 1970s by scientists from the University of California, Berkeley.
-So what does this one open source database have in common with Microsoft’s cloud computing service?
+PostgreSQL is considered to be the most sophisticated open source database system.
+It was launched over 25-years-ago as the successor to the Ingres databases which was developed in the 1970s by a team of scientists from the University of California.

 In this article, we will break down the tiers and pricing models of Azure Database for PostgreSQL, as well as help you decide which deployment model is best for your organisation.